Does your design team need a reset?

 - The team's beloved leader left the organization for another opportunity.

-- Design may just be lacking proper inspiration toward shipping something game-changing.
+- The team may just be lacking proper inspiration toward shipping something game-changing.

 Even companies with the best design-first culture sometimes need to reset their team.
 Whatever is driving the reset, the battle for talent is real.
 Retention of your key team members should be your goal along with design excellence.